Why Is Property Law Important?

 • The right of control means that a property owner has the right to use their property as they see fit, as long as they do not violate any laws or regulations while doing so.
 For example, if you purchase a home, you cannot operate a bar out of your garage as a business.
 However, you could purchase a property zoned as a bar and use it as a business property.

 These property ownership rights are the foundation of property law.
-The attorneys who specialize in this area of law strive to ensure their clients can take full advantage of these rights and engage in real estate transactions with confidence and peace of mind.
+Attorneys focused on this area of law can help clients take full advantage of these rights and engage in real estate transactions with confidence and peace of mind.

 Rights in Property Law Description Examples